Niger: France 'kills' suspect in murders of aid workers | DW | 21.12.2021

 A French unit was sent on the ground to search the area and formally identify him after the airstrike, the military said in a statement.
 The operation was conducted "in close coordination" with the Niger's authorities, the statement added.

+The army identified the jihadist as Soumana Boura, one of the bosses of the IS in the Greater Sahara (EIGS)

-The French military said the latest killing of a senior IS member targeted the expansion of the group in what is known as the three-border region.
+The French military said Boura's killing targeted the expansion of the EIGS in what is known as the three-border region.
 It added that French armed forces "remain determined to fight the armed terrorist groups with their Sahelian partners and their allies."

-The three-border region is located between Niger, Burkina Faso and Mali and has been the center of deadly jihadist attacks by IS and al-Qaida affiliates.
+The three-border region is located between Niger, Burkina Faso and Mali and has been the center of deadly jihadist attacks by IS and al-Qaida affiliates for years.

 In August, the French army said its soldiers killed an IS leader, who had allegedly ordered the 2020 attack, in the tri-border region.